What is CREATE-BEST?

 Traditional internships further a student's understanding of the work-place, technical skill requirements, team work, and interpersonal skills required for success.

-Department Chair and Associate Professor of Mechanical Engineering
+Department Chair and Professor of Mechanical Engineering

 - Mathematical modeling and methods